ctrlaltbaran/shift-track/README.md

 # StoreCheck

-A lightweight Progressive Web App (PWA) for retail district managers to track store visits.
+A lightweight Progressive Web App (PWA) for district leads/managers to track store visits.
 GPS auto-detects when you arrive at a location and logs the visit.
 The home screen shows every location sorted by how long it's been since your last visit so you always know where you're overdue.

 ---